Portbahn Islay

 Islay's Whisky Distilleries

 Having lived and worked on Islay for a number of years, we know the island well and want to share our take on the whisky scene.
-Islay currently has ten working whisky distilleries, and you're just a 5-minute walk from one of the world's best and certainly most innovative — and the reason we came to the islands — Bruichladdich.
+Islay currently has eleven working whisky distilleries (Laggan Bay opened in April 2026), and you're just a 5-minute walk from one of the world's best and certainly most innovative — and the reason we came to the islands — Bruichladdich.

 Ardbeg Distillery Islay